xplosionmind/old.tommi.space/_jar/2020-02-02-Website-development.md

 		1. [article 2](https://kylewbanks.com/blog/creating-category-pages-in-jekyll-without-plugins)
 		1. Configure [jTag](https://github.com/ttscoff/jtag)
 1. Take the most advantage possible from installed plugins
+1. Access categories colors from posts and jar lists (change the color slightly also for every entry which is untagged)
 1. **Get rid of jQuery** (it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time) and use simple JavaScript for the task it’s used for
 	- [dropdown menu guide](https://www.w3schools.com/howto/howto_js_dropdown.asp)
 1. [Pagination](https://jekyllrb.com/docs/pagination/)